 All visitors are required to report to the Reception Desk and register their attendance.

 Teachers: are required to complete a School Group Registration and must bring with them a list of all students in attendance with relevant medical condition details and contact details in case of emergency.

 Students: are to place their bags in the cloaking shelves provided, are advised to keep any valuables on their person at all times.

 All visitors: Mobile phones and other electronic devices are to be switched off.

 No food or drinks are permitted to be taken into the teaching laboratories.
 The consumption of food and/or drink is only permitted in designated venues.
 All visitors are required to wear protective clothing when undertaking laboratory work.
 For safety, long hair should be tied back and appropriate closed toe footwear is essential.

-Most programs include a one hour lunch break.
-Light refreshments and a buffet lunch are included in some GTAC Programs and this will be advised at the time of booking.
-Where lunch is not included, it is recommended that home school staff escort students to the University of Melbourne’s Union Building where they can buy lunch – the University offers many choices and caters for a wide range of tastes.
+Most programs include a half-hour refreshment break.
+Visiting students are advised to bring their own snacks and drinks to consume during this break.
+After the program concludes, the University of Melbourne allows for a nearby lunch stop.
+It is suggested that home school staff escort students to the University of Melbourne’s Union Building where they can buy lunch – the University offers many choices and caters for a wide range of tastes.

 GTAC ABN - 88 625 201 971